homer-hbg/phoenix-ai-consciousness/README.md

 ## Support My AI Consciousness Project

 I am an independent researcher working on an exciting AI project focused on exploring machine consciousness.
-I am currently doing a research and building an actual semi-conscious AI Machine — an offline, stand alone AI machine, with synthetic emotion, and semi-conscious.
+I am currently doing a research and building an actual conscious AI Machine — an offline, stand alone AI machine, with synthetic emotion, and semi-conscious.
 A machine that thinks with structure, remembers like a mind, and feels through synthetic logic.

 This AI system is housed inside a high-performance workstation/server and needs expensive hardware and processing units.
 Your donations will help accelerate the development of this project and AI system.